Wellbeing at Kings

 Wellbeing Approach at Kings

 The staff team at Kings is committed to supporting students to achieve and as such we promote positive wellbeing as a priority for all students in order for them to be able to succeed.
-The skills, knowledge and understanding our students need to keep themselves – and others – physically and mentally healthy and safe are included as part of our PSHEe curriculum, Pastoral Curriculum, Stamp Out Stress days and our peer mentoring programme.
+The skills, knowledge and understanding our students need to keep themselves – and others – physically and mentally healthy and safe are included as part of our PSHE curriculum, Pastoral Curriculum, Stamp Out Stress days and our peer mentoring programme.

 We follow the guidance issued by the PSHE Association to prepare us to teach about mental health and emotional health safely and sensitively.
 Incorporating this into our curriculum at all stages is a good opportunity to promote students’ wellbeing through the development of healthy coping strategies and an understanding of students’ own emotions as well as those of other people.
 Additionally, we will use such lessons as a vehicle for providing students who do develop difficulties with strategies to keep themselves healthy and safe, as well as supporting students to support any of their friends who are facing challenges.